RachidaSK/states-rebuilder-examples/006-countdown_timer/README.md

 }
 ```

-As always, The first thing to think about is to inject your model in the widget tree [NOTE1].
+As always, the first thing to think about is to inject your model in the widget tree [NOTE1].

 with states_rebuilder your models are pure dart classes.
 It is when obtaining an injected model, that reactivity is implicitly added to your pure dart model.

 Among the getters that are added to the reactive environment are the getters `connectionState` and `hasError`:

-`connectionState` define there status the reactive environment can have:
+`connectionState` define their status the reactive environment can have.
-1. `ConnectionState.none` : for verging environment: That is before calling any method of the model:
+1. `ConnectionState.none` : for the virgin environment: this is before calling any method of the model using `setState` method.
 2. `ConnectionState.waiting` : while waiting for an asynchronous task to complete
 3. `ConnectionState.done` : after the asynchronous task is finished.

-`hasError` : is boolean, that is true if the  called method throws an error.
+`hasError`: is boolean, that is true if the called method throws an error.

 `connectionState` and `hasError` are set automatically by states_rebuilder, and your role is limited to use them in your UI to display the corresponding view.

-states_rebuilder give you the ability to define custom state status other the those defined by `connectionState` and `hasError`.
+states_rebuilder gives you the ability to define custom state status other the those defined by `connectionState` and `hasError`.
 The field `customStateStatus` is here for this purpose.

-In our example we want the `customStateStatus` to take one of the three value defined by the enumeration `TimerStatus`.
+In our example, we want the `customStateStatus` to take one of the three values defined by the enumeration `TimerStatus`.

 To define an initial value of the `customStateStatus` that the app starts with, we use the parameter  `initialCustomStateStatus` of the `Inject` [NOTE2].
 We set `initialCustomStateStatus`  to `TimerStatus.ready` because we want our app to start with the ready status.